-There are three different forms that can be used to notify the government about an acquisition:
+There are 3 different forms that can be used to notify the government about an acquisition:

-- mandatory notification form: as explained above, you will be legally required to tell the government about notifiable acquisitions in 17 sensitive areas of the economy
+- mandatory notification form: as explained above, you are legally required to tell the government about notifiable acquisitions in 17 sensitive areas of the economy

 - retrospective validation application form: as explained above, an acquisition is void if you complete a notifiable acquisition (which is subject to mandatory notification) without notifying and gaining approval from the government.
 You can apply for retrospective validation if you have completed a notifiable acquisition without notifying

-Further guidance on how to register for the online notification form service and complete notification forms will be published closer to full commencement of the NSI Act on 4 January 2022.
+There is further guidance on how to register for the online notification form service and complete notification forms.

 Accepting or rejecting a notification form

-After a notification form has been submitted, the government will give you a case reference number and will confirm whether the form has been accepted or rejected as soon as is reasonably practicable after receiving it.
+After you have submitted a notification form, the government will give you a case reference number and will confirm whether the form has been accepted or rejected as soon as is reasonably practicable after receiving it.